California Accidental Death and Dismemberment Insurance (AD&D) Lawyers

 We can aggressively litigate your accidental death case to achieve maximum success.
 We have significant trial experience and are not afraid to go to trial against the big insurance companies and we have extensive experience fighting them.

 Helping policyholders and their beneficiaries secure their insurance claim benefits is what we do best.
-If you have been denied a claim related to accidental death and dismemberment, McKennon Law Group PC in Newport Beach, California, will provide the aggressive representation you want and need.
+If you have been denied a claim related to accidental death and dismemberment, McKennon Law Group PC in San Diego, California, will provide the aggressive representation you want and need.
 We offer free initial consultations, so please fill out this free consultation form or call 1-800-682-4137.